THE PANORAMA ROUTE

 “No visit to the Lowveld, Nelspruit or surrounding areas is complete if you haven’t gone on safari with an open safari vehicle to the Kruger National Park and if you haven’t done the scenic Panorama Tour.”

-The Panorama Route is a beautiful and scenic road in South Africa’s Mpumalanga province that boasts several cultural as well as natural points of interests along the route, some of which are rich with historical history and folklore.
+The Panorama Route is a beautiful and scenic route in South Africa’s Mpumalanga province that boasts several cultural as well as natural points of interests along the route, some of which are rich with historical history and folklore.
 This breathtaking route has several waterfalls and pinnacle viewpoints, giving you a superb birds-eye view into the yonder.

 Rates Include